aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

   verdi node graph generate <PK>

-Try to reproduce the figure using the PK of your calculation.
+Try to reproduce the figure using the PK of your calculation (note that in our figure, we have used the ``--ancestor-depth=1`` option of ``verdi node graph generate`` to only show direct inputs; if you don't, you will see also the full provenance of the data, similar to the previous figure shown earlier).

 You might wonder what happened under the hood, e.g. where to find the actual input and output files of the calculation.
 You will learn more about this later -- until then, here are a few useful commands: